 That said, if you have found success with using a regular pillow, then stick with it.
 Unfortunately many other women have not had your luck and require a pregnancy pillow to get a comfortable nights rest.

 You may be tossing up as to whether or not a pregnancy pillow is an essential piece of pregnancy gear.
 Some women swear by them while others have gotten by just fine without one.
-Here are some good indicators that a pregnancy pillow is perfect for you:

 If you are nodding your head at any of the above points then a pregnancy pillow can have a hugely positive impact on your sleep while pregnant.